We have updated or added the following resources to aid in planning for your upcoming summer trip in 2021.

-If the Boy Scouts of America or a National High Adventure Base (HAB) cancels your program due to COVID-19, you can reschedule your adventure and apply fees to an alternate date later in 2020 or 2021 (and 2022 at PSR & the Summit) at 2020 pricing.
+If the Boy Scouts of America or a National High Adventure Base (HAB) cancels your program due to COVID-19, you can reschedule your adventure and apply fees to an alternate date later in 2021 or 2022.
 If it is not possible for you to reschedule, you will receive a full refund of fees paid.

 The best way to reach us is to email us at email@example.com.
 Please give us your complete contact information and we will get back to you.
 We will direct your call to the best person to talk with you about those options.
 We will get back to you as quickly as we can.
 Our office hours are Monday through Friday, 8am-5pm central.